autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 In the code above, `take(msg, msg_info)` is called by `sub_` instance which is created from `Subscription` class.
 It is called in a timer driven callback function. `msg` and `msg_info` indicate a message body and its metadata respectively.
 If there is a message in the subscription queue when `take(msg, msg_info)` is called, then the message is copied to `msg`.
 `take(msg, msg_info)` returns `true` if a message is taken from the subscription successfully.
 In this case in code above, a string data of the message is outputted by `RCLCPP_INFO`.
 `take(msg, msg_info)` returns `false` if a message is not taken from Subscription.
-When `take(msg, msg_info)` is called, if the size of Subscription Queue is larger than one and there are two or more messages in the queue, then the oldest message is copied to `msg`.
-If the size of Queue is one, the latest message is always obtained.
+When `take(msg, msg_info)` is called, if the size of the subscription queue is larger than one and there are two or more messages in the queue, then the oldest message is copied to `msg`.
+If the size of the queue is one, the latest message is always obtained.

 !!!
 Note
 You can check the presence of incoming message with the returned value of `take()` method.
 However, you have to take care of destructive nature of take() method. `take()` method changes the subscription queue.
 Besides, `take()` method is irreversible while there is no undo operation against `take()` method.
 Checking the incoming message with only `take()` method always changes the subscription queue.
 If you want to check without changing the subscription queue, rclcpp::WaitSet is recommended.